vpavlenko/study-music/talks/f0/02_analysis.md

 1. Search on Hooktheory.
 If it's not there, aim for uploading it there
 2. Check https://www.ultimate-guitar.com/
 3. Search for midi.
+4. Search for chords.
-4. If it's absent - try transcription tools:
+5. If it's absent - try transcription tools:

 [**Tools for transcription**](../../parts/transcription.md)